-For over a decade, PHP has been monitoring and reporting on a variety of sustainable forest management (SFM) indicators.
+Since 2002, PHP has been monitoring and reporting on a variety of sustainable forest management (SFM) indicators.
 To measure sustainable management over time for a range of forest values, indicators were developed to monitor progress in the maintenance or enhancement of those values.